pantrypoints/sp/content/en/research/aristotle/ethics/book-09/chapter-09.md

 ---
 heading: Chapter 9
-title: "Will the Happy man want Friends"
+title: "Will the Happy man want Friends?"
-weight: 12
+weight: 20
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle
 c: "indigo"
-description: "Science must mean the most accurate of all Knowledge."
+description: "Some say that they who are blessed and independent have no need of Friends, for they already have all that is good"
 icon: "Aristotle"
 ---